spazznolo/spazznolo.github.io/_posts/2023-06-15-draft-probabilities-2.md

 </p>
 <p>
 <h5>Assumptions</h5>
 There are three main assumptions which don't quite fit in this methodology.
 The first is that the rankings are truly full rankings (they are not).
 The second is that draft rankings aren't related over time (they are).
-The third is that the population ranking publications is representative of NHL organizations (could be verified with historical data).
+The third is that ranking publications are representative of NHL organizations (unsure, could be verified with historical data).
 We explain each below.
 </p>
 <p>
 On "Full" Rankings